-What Is a CD?
+What Is a Certificate?

 How Is a CD Different Than a Traditional Savings Account?

 The main difference between these two types of accounts is that you can deposit and withdraw money freely from a traditional savings account.
-While you may have to retain a minimum balance at some financial institutions, you are not required to keep your money in the account for any fixed amount of time.
+While you may have to retain a minimum balance at some financial institutions, you’re not required to keep your money in the account for any fixed amount of time.

-Why Should I Get a Certificate of Deposit?
+Why Should I Get a Certificate?

 Open a Certificate at PSECU